TN 38 (09-22)

 A. Request for waiver

-When a person receives an overpayment notice, he or she may request a waiver.
+When a individual receives an overpayment notice, they may request a waiver.
 We may waive recovery of an overpayment if:

-• The person is not at fault in causing the overpayment; and
+• the overpaid individual is not at fault in causing the overpayment; and

-• Recovery would deprive the person of income necessary to meet his or her ordinary living expenses; or
+• recovery would deprive the overpaid individual of the income and resources required for ordinary and necessary living expenses; or

-NOTE: If a person wants to request a waiver for more than one overpayment, he or she must complete a new SSA-632 for each overpayment.
+NOTE: If an individual wants to request a waiver for more than one overpayment, they must complete a new SSA-632 for each overpayment.

 B. Completing the SSA-632